On paper, Jinja looks easy. Small town. Adventure activities. Source of the Nile. Simple, right?

 10. The bungee is worth $115 if you've never done one

-A 44m jump over the Nile rapids, operated by Adrift with a professional NZ-style setup.
-Free photo package.
-The setting — plunging toward a river with white water below you — is more scenic than any bungee I've seen.
+A 44m jump over the Nile rapids, operated by Adrift with a professional NZ-style setup and a free photo package.
+The setting — plunging toward a river with white water below — outshines just about any bungee out there.
 Minimum weight 35kg, minimum age 14.

 11. Tubing is the underrated option

-Not everyone wants Class V rapids.
+Not everyone wants Class V rapids, and that's fine.
 Tubing ($25-40) puts you in an inner tube floating through gentler sections of the river.
-The pace is relaxed, the water is warm, and you still get a few thrills.
+The pace is relaxed, the water is warm, and a few thrills still find you.

 12. Horseback riding along the Nile exists

-$35-50 for a 2-hour ride through villages and along the riverbank.
-Suitable for beginners.
-The pace is gentle.
-The views are better than the rafting photos because you're not soaking wet and terrified.
+For $35-50 you get a 2-hour ride through villages and along the riverbank.
+Beginner-friendly, with a gentle pace.
+The views arguably beat the rafting photos — you're not soaking wet and white-knuckled for these ones.

 The Source of the Nile